Free life insurance quotes in minutes

 Health status

 Life insurance companies will likely have you take a medical exam when applying.
-It’s also common for insurance companies to request an attending physician statement (APS) to get more insight from your doctor on how you’re managing your diabetes.
+It’s also common for them to request an attending physician statement (APS) to get more insight from your doctor on how you’re managing your diabetes.

 Blood sugar levels

-The insurance company will ask for your most recent A1C (a test that measures blood sugar levels over the past three months), [3] as well as your average A1C over the last 12 months.
-Blood sugar levels in the lower 6.0-6.9 range will minimally affect your premiums, while blood sugar levels above the 10.0-10.9 range will lead to an application decline from most insurers.
+The insurance company will ask for your most recent A1C — a test that measures blood sugar levels over the past three months — [3] as well as your average A1C over the last 12 months.

 Age of onset

-The younger you were when you were diagnosed with diabetes, the less favorable your rates will be.
-People diagnosed over the age of 50 generally receive better rates, according to 2024 Policygenius data.
+The younger you were when you were diagnosed with diabetes, the more expensive your rates will be.
+People diagnosed over the age of 50 generally receive better rates.

 Life insurance companies use your height-to-weight ratio to determine your rates regardless of whether you have diabetes.
 Because weight loss is often recommended to help manage type 2 diabetes, your height and weight are especially important in assessing your insurance risk if you do have diabetes.